diegoshakan/furiosa/README.md

 Don't forget to add the `acts_as_paranoid` helper to the models for the methods to work.
 Further information in the documentation [Paranoia](https://github.com/rubysherpas/paranoia).

 ## Rubocop
 * After finish a commit, for example, please run `rubocop -a` to adjustment your code to keep a pattern of sintax.
+Further information in the documentation [Rubocop](https://github.com/rails/rubocop-rails-omakase).